-Dates and places The Conquest of Form can be seen at Bristol's Arnolfini Gallery until mid-January and features large format Cibachrome prints, computer animation, interactive displays and stereoscopic images.
+Dates and places

+The Conquest of Form can be seen at Bristol's Arnolfini Gallery until mid-January and features large format Cibachrome prints, computer animation, interactive displays and stereoscopic images.
 The exhibition then moves on to Colchester, Milton Keynes, Halifax, Barnsley, Newcastle, Edinburgh and Folkestone.

 Models are originated in low-resolution 64 x 64 pixel form as wire-frames before being rendered.
-At this stage, the artist is merely setting the parameters of the designs to be generated deciding which perfect forms to synthesise and which array of colours to employ.
-The language computer graphics vet nina used is sufficiently flexible to be able to describe quite sketchy combinations of colour - for would instance Gold be described as light, pale yellow, metallic
+At this stage, the artist is merely setting the parameters of the designs to be generated - deciding which perfect forms to synthesise and which array of colours to employ.
+The language art computer graphics yet ning used is sufficiently flexible to be able to describe quite sketchy combinations of colour - for instance Gold would be described as light, pale yellow, metallic.